Backdoor Roth IRA: Step-by-Step for High Earners

 - Choosing "Roth contribution" instead of "non-deductible Traditional."
 If your income is over the limit, a direct Roth contribution triggers a 6% annual excess contribution penalty.

 Want to see if a backdoor Roth fits into your overall plan?
-RetirementCheck101 flags the opportunity automatically and sizes the tax impact for your situation.
+Explore the free educational tool flags the opportunity automatically and sizes the tax impact for your situation.